NVIDIA/cuda-quantum/python/README.md

 [Contributing.md](../Contributing.md).

 ## License

-The PennyLane-Lightning-GPU plugin is free and open source, released under the Apache License, Version 2.0.
-The PennyLane-Lightning-GPU plugin makes use of the NVIDIA cuQuantum SDK headers to enable the device bindings to PennyLane, which are held to their own respective license.

 CUDA Quantum is an open source project.
 The source code is available on [GitHub][github_link] and licensed under [Apache License 2.0](../LICENSE).
 CUDA